bosh-cpis/bosh-kubernetes-cpi-release/docs/minikube.md

 ## Stemcell

-Could use included Docker daemon (todo).
+CPI is configured to use minikube's Docker daemon with heavy warden stemcells.

 ## Director